sage-code/eve/manual/overview.md

 # Syntax Overview

-ΞVΞ is a free form language inspired from Java and Ruby.
+EVE is a free form language inspired from Java and Ruby.

 **bookmarks**